bwhmather/json-config-parser/README.rst

 This package was originally based on the configparser module that comes in the standard python distribution but has been almost entirely rewritten.

+The main branch won't support python 2 as it is missing keyword only arguments and ``ChainMap`` is not in the standard library.
+If you need legacy support then there are a couple of forks which look like they do the job.

 Installation
 ------------